cjschmank/UX-Portfolio/content/authors/admin/_index.md

     url: https://www.slu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: User experience consultant working at my undergraduate university teaching Statistics and Cognitive Psychology.
+bio: User experience consultant working at my undergraduate university teaching Statistics, Research Methods, and Cognitive Psychology.
 My academic research interests include psychometrics and statistical modeling, as well as the impact of regulating emotions and stress on cognitive ability.
 Learn more at my Academic Website **cjschmank.netlify.app**

 # Interests to show in About widget
 #interests: